numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The C-side equivalent slot signature will be summarized below after proposing the general C-API for defining new Datatypes.
-Note that while the slots are defined as special Python methods here, this is for convenience to the reader and *not* meant to imply the identical exposure as a Python API.
+Note that while the slots are defined as special Python methods here, this is for the readers convenience and *not* meant to imply the identical exposure as a Python API.
 This will need to be proposed in a separate, later, NEP.

 Some of the methods may be similar or even reuse existing Python slots.
-User-defined DType classes are discouraged from defining or using Python's special slots without feedback, in order to allow defining them later.
+User-defined DType classes are discouraged from defining or using Python's special slots without consulting the NumPy developers, in order to allow defining them later.
-For example ``dtype1 & dtype2`` (or maybe ``|``) could be a shorthand for
-``np.common_dtype``, and comparisons should be defined mainly through casting logic.
+For example ``dtype1 & dtype2`` could be a shorthand for ``np.common_dtype(dtype1, dtype2)``, and comparisons should be defined mainly through casting logic.

 Additional Information